 HNI has a good dividend yield of 3.21% and their current payout ratio is 56.91% .
 The company’s DPS has increased from US$0.86 to US$1.18 over the last 10 years.
 During this period, they haven’t missed a payment, as one would expect from a company increasing their dividend.
 The company’s future earnings growth looks promising, with analysts expecting earnings growth over the next three years to reach 58.85%.
 Interested in HNI?
 Find out more here.

-For more solid dividend payers to add to your portfolio, you can use our free platform to explore our interactive list of top dividend payers.
+For more solid dividend paying companies to add to your portfolio, explore this interactive list of top dividend payers.

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.